fxbox/foxbox/components/thinkerbell/README.md

 These are actual devices, which need a UX interaction to be bound to the script.

-Output device:
-* all heaters (not a single IoT device, rather a set of devices).

 ### Values
 * Time of day.
 We probably want to represent it in military time